eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 -------------

-Synchronizes the iLO credential files and the iLO plugin configuration with the version present in the repo and configures the permissions over nagios credential file.
+Synchronizes the iLO credential files and the iLO plugin configuration with the version present in the repo and configures the permissions over Nagios credential file.

 .. literalinclude:: ../src/tasks/ilo-plugin-config.yml
    :language: yaml